RobTillaart/SHT85/README.md

 - **bool read(bool fast = true)** blocks 4 (fast) or 15 (slow) milliseconds + actual read + math.
 Does read both the temperature and humidity.

+Note: the medium level is not supported (yet).

 #### Asynchronous read

 See async example for usage.